MicrosoftDocs/sdk-api/sdk-api-src/content/bcrypt/nf-bcrypt-bcryptopenalgorithmprovider.md

 <b>BCryptOpenAlgorithmProvider</b> can be called either from user mode or kernel mode.
 Kernel mode callers must be executing at <b>PASSIVE_LEVEL</b> <a href="https://msdn.microsoft.com/af511aed-88f5-4b12-ad44-317925297f70">IRQL</a>.

-To call this function in kernel mode, use Cng.lib, which is part of the Driver Development Kit (DDK).
-For more information, see <a href="http://go.microsoft.com/fwlink/p/?linkid=84080">WDK and Developer Tools</a>.<b>Windows Server 2008 and Windows Vista:  </b>To call this function in kernel mode, use Ksecdd.lib.
+To call this function in kernel mode, use Cng.lib, which is part of the Driver Development Kit (DDK). <b>Windows Server 2008 and Windows Vista:  </b>To call this function in kernel mode, use Ksecdd.lib.